nodejs/diagnostics/documentation/memory/step3/using_gc_traces.md

 autocannon http://localhost:9999/write
 ```

-Now, if you come back quickly to the previous terminal window: you will see that there are a lot of `Mark-sweep` events in the console.
+Now, if you return quickly to the previous terminal window: you will see many `Mark-sweep` events in the console.
 We also see that the amount of memory collected after the event is insignificant.

 Now that we are experts in garbage collection!
 What could we deduce?